teckmk/bitwise_packable/rbitpack/README.md

-# bitpack
+# rbitpack

-The `bitpack` crate provides a procedural macro for packing and unpacking boolean fields of a struct into various bit sizes.
+The `rbitpack` crate provides a procedural macro for packing and unpacking boolean fields of a struct into various bit sizes.
 This can be particularly useful for reducing memory usage or performing bit-level operations.

 ## Features